Peng Chau: Transportation

 The main mode of transportation on the island is the bicycle, or on foot.
 Motor vehicles are not permitted on the island except emergency services, construction and village vehicles used for the transport of goods around the island.

 Peng Chau is accessible by ferry (Hong Kong & Kowloon Ferry) from Central on Hong Kong Island, or by ferry from Cheung Chau via Mui Wo and Chi Ma Wan (Sun Ferry), or by Kai-to ferry from Discovery Bay on Lantau Island.

 Helicopters are sometimes used in medical emergencies.

 Peng Chau is linked to Tai Lei Island by a bridge.
 The bridge is part of Peng Lei Road.
 It is a popular fishing spot.

 Education

 Peng Chau is in Primary One Admission (POA) School Net 99, which contains two aided schools: Holy Family School in Peng Chau and SKH Wei Lun Primary School in Discovery Bay; no government primary schools are in this net.

+Hong Kong Public Libraries operates Peng Chau Public Library, which is located in the Peng Chau Municipal Services Building.

+Law enforcement

+The Hong Kong Police Force operates the Peng Chau Police Post.